 Prosperity Indiana will engage members in regional Community Economic Development Strategy (CEDS) planning to ensure member interests and efforts are reflected in broader strategies designed to strengthen the regional economies by engaging community leaders, leveraging the involvement of the private sector, and taking advantage of effective partnerships.

-3. EVALUATE THE PRIORITIZATION AND IMPACT OF THE INDIANA AFFORDABLE HOUSING AND COMMUNITY DEVELOPMENT FUND
+3. STRENGTHEN THE IMPACT OF THE INDIANA AFFORDABLE HOUSING AND COMMUNITY DEVELOPMENT FUND

-Prosperity Indiana will engage members, partners and stakeholders to evaluation the prioritization of expenditures of the Indiana Affordable Housing and Community Development Fund in its goal to meet community economic development needs.
+Prosperity Indiana will engage members, partners and stakeholders to strengthen the Indiana Affordable Housing and Community Development Fund's efforts to meet community economic development needs.
 Additionally, we will urge increased engagement with the public in setting goals and determining the effectiveness of current program approaches.